China is one of the most fascinating countries in the world, whether you're traveling or teaching there.

-If you're the kind of person that shudders at the thought of haggling, stick to malls and department stores in China where prices are fixed.
+If you're the kind of person who shudders at the thought of haggling, stick to malls and department stores in China where prices are fixed.

 It’s hard to speak it, it's hard to write it, and it's hard to read it.

 Mandarin is a tonal language, which even the bravest language-learners struggle to grapple with.